Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 - cpp_std_libcxx performs the worst in general.
 - vqsort shows performance similar to pdqsort, limited by the Neon instruction set and 128-bit vector width.
 - The two implementations heavily exploiting ILP, crumsort and ipnsort, see larger uplifts compared to pdqsort as their baseline, with ipnsort showing ~1.9x the performance compared to ~1.6x on Skylake.
-- At 50k there is a performance valley that is reproducible and seems to affect both crumsort and ipnsort.
+- At input size 50k there is a performance valley that is reproducible and seems to affect both crumsort and ipnsort.
 - Power measurements indicate that ipnsort uses ~1.4x less power than vqsort while being nearly twice as fast.
 Which would imply ~2.7x better power efficiency.
 This indicates that in some scenarios code that focuses on exploiting ILP can be more energy efficient than vectorized code.
 With the additional benefit of not being hardware specific.

 ### C sort interface